wp-plugins/dpabottomofpostpage/readme.txt

 == 1.15 ==
 Allowed position of messages in footer to be moved a little by adjusting its ranking.

+== 1.16 ==
+As per WordPress request added additional security checks of form data.
+Inserted .htaccess files.
+As per WordPress request moved data files from /wp-content/plugins/dpabottomofpostpage/ to /wp-content/uploads/dpabottomofpostpage/ and ensured that plugin directory names are not hard coded.
+Now Bottom of Content messages can be prioritsed and the default priority is 200.

 == Upgrade Notice ==